zefoy/ngx-dropzone-wrapper/README.md

 **COMPONENT USAGE**

-Simply replace the element that would oridinarily be passed to `Dropzone` with the dropzone component.
+Simply replace the element that would ordinarily be passed to `Dropzone` with the dropzone component.

 ```html
 <dropzone [config]="config" [message]="'Click or drag images here to upload'" (error)="onUploadError($event)" (success)="onUploadSuccess($event)"></dropzone>